mitchpaulus/neobem/doc/thank_yous_and_inspirations.md

   [Python](https://www.python.org/).
 I think that they are clearer than the usual `&&` and `||` and only require one extra character.
 I also prefer the snake case convention for identifiers.
-- The structure grammar matches closely to that of [JSON](https://www.json.org/json-en.html).
+- The dictionary grammar matches closely to that of [JSON](https://www.json.org/json-en.html).